-Flowers on most varieties have green flower tubes, but some have distinct or faded red bands that can cover 25-100% of the tube.
-Some can have lobes on the flower tube that are lightly pigmented.
+Flowers on most varieties have green flower tubes, but some have distinct or faded red bands which can cover 25-100% of the tube.
+Some can have lobes on the flower tube which are lightly pigmented.

-The flower tube on left is green, the flower tube in the middle has light pigmentation on the top quarter and on the right, purple-red pigmentation covers three-quarters of the tube.
+Flower tube on left is green, the flower tube in the middle has light pigmentation on the top quarter and, on the right, purple-red pigmentation covers three-quarters of the tube.